edanuff/logglylog4j/readme.md

 # Architecture.

-Modified to no longer user the HSQL db
+Modified to no longer uses the embedded HSQL db

-1. Log4j appender write an entry to a queue in an embedded HSQL db
+1. Log4j appender writes an entry to a queue
-2. An asynchronous reader thread reads the oldest entry from the HSQL db and uploads it to the configured url.
+2. An asynchronous reader thread reads the oldest entry from the queue and uploads it to the configured url.

-This supports guaranteed delivery.
+This supports retried delivery.
 If the logger cannot contact Loggly,
      a log4j internal message will be logged, and message will queue locally.
      The sending thread will continue to attempt to connect until it succeeds.
      Excepts when the request http status codes i 400 Bad Request - then the messages is dumped.